MicrosoftDocs/learn/learn-pr/github/github-introduction-products/includes/2-what-are-github-products.md

 ## Paid products

 GitHub's Paid products are priced on a per account, per month basis.

-Currently, the price is $4 per user per month for Pro and Team, and $21 per user per month for Enterprise.
+> [!NOTE]
+> For current prices, please refer to [GitHub's pricing page](https://github.com/pricing?azure-portal=true).

 The paid products build on the free products by adding features and increasing limits.